PRACTICE DIRECTION 12J - CHILD ARRANGEMENTS & CONTACT ORDERS: DOMESTIC ABUSE AND HARM

 Interim orders before determination of relevant facts

-(a) take into account the matters set out in section 1(3) of the 1989 Act or section 1(4) of the 2002 Act (‘the welfare check-list'), as appropriate;
+(a) take into account the matters set out in section 1(3) of the Children Act 1989 or section 1(4) of the Adoption and Children Act 2002 ('the welfare check-list'), as appropriate; and

 Where the court is considering whether to make an order for interim contact, it should in addition consider –

 (a) the arrangements required to ensure, as far as possible, that any risk of harm to the child and the parent who is at any time caring for the child is minimised and that the safety of the child and the parties is secured; and in particular: